nikkis/pulurobotics-microservices/README.md

-# Microservices for handling commands and map data on Pulurobotics platfroms
+# Microservices for Pulurobotics platfroms

 The reporisoty contains:
 - Microservice for relaying commands to Pulurobot platfrom via TCP connection and Socket.IO